Skip to content

 About

 A Rust implementation of the Brazilian backend challenge Rinha de Backend 2024/Q1, where a fictional bank API must handle concurrent transactions under strict resource constraints (1.5 CPU, 550MB RAM total).
-Built as a minimal single-file API (~140 lines) using Actix-web 4 with Tokio async runtime and SQLx 0.8 for compile-time checked PostgreSQL queries.
+The current API is a single src/WebApi/main.rs entrypoint (173 total lines at this revision) using Actix-web 4 with the Tokio runtime and SQLx 0.8 for PostgreSQL access.

 Tech Stack